 Black kids are more likely to leave school early and less likely to make it to the top, which means we don’t have enough black role models to set as examples for our kids.

 My eldest is at an age when he can be easily influenced and we have a lot of conversations about his role models.

 He looks up to a lot of sports people, mostly basketball players, but also the few black policemen in the MET who have to overcome a lot to be anywhere within the police force.

 He also watches a lot of rap videos and I try to explain to him that this isn’t real life.
 If he wants to go into music, that’s great, but a rap video is not something to aspire to.

 He also knows about the London gangs and all the violence.

 For now, he sees the stupidity in this and says it’s not the path he wants to take.
 We talk a lot about what would happen if he did; we discuss possible scenarios and their consequences, so that he knows how to make his own choices.

 Conversations like that, they weren’t really part of my upbringing.
 I had a good relationship with my parents, but it wasn’t a relationship where we would discuss everything.
 That’s something I try to do with my own kids.
 I can’t control whom they’re around or how they’re treated, but I can help them feel in control of their own choices.

 Khaya Rowland is a single mother to two boys and a full time HR/Finance Administrator at the University of Oxford.
 She fell pregnant with her eldest at the age of 19 while she was in her first year of a fashion degree at the University of East London.
-She moved back to Oxford when she found out about her pregnancy, but was not allowed to move back home so she lived in temporary accomodation for about 2 years.
+She moved back to Oxford when she found out about her pregnancy, but was not allowed to move back home, so she lived in temporary accommodation for about two years.
 When her son turned one, she went back to college and finally graduated in 2011.